 Urho attended the University of Helsinki and swiftly completed his studies, graduating with a Bachelor of Laws degree in 1926.
 At university he was active in the Northern Ostrobothnian Student Association, where he led an active student life among law students, and he was the editor-in-chief of the student newspaper Ylioppilaslehti.
 He was also a gifted athlete and became Finnish high-jump champion in 1924.
 He earned his Master of Laws degree in 1928.

 While studying Kekkonen worked for the security police between 1921 and 1927, where he became acquainted with anti-communist policing.
-During this time he also met his future wife Sylvi Uino, a typist at the police station and the daughter of a pastor from the Karelian Isthmus.
+During this time he also met his future wife Sylvi Uino, a typist at the police station and the daughter of a pastor from a small town Pieksämäki.
 They were married in 1926 and had twin sons, Matti and Taneli, two years later.
 Sylvi Kekkonen later became a writer.

 Kekkonen’s doctoral dissertation, completed in 1936, dealt with municipal suffrage under Finnish law.
 His ideological roots lay in the nationalistic student politics of the newly independent Finland.
 The unification of the nation, hatred of the Russians, the linguistic struggle on behalf of Finnish, and the Eastern Karelia question were also important to him.
 He was a member of the Academic Karelia Society, which supported the annexation of East Karelia, and he wrote columns for its journal.
 He resigned from the organisation after its support the Mäntsälä rebellion in 1932.